damirka/kiosk-docs/src/kiosk/borrowing.md

 let [item, promise] = borrowValue(tx, itemType, kioskArg, capArg, itemId);

 // freely mutate or reference the `item`
-// any calls are available as long as they take a mutable reference
+// any calls are available as long as they take a reference
 // `returnValue` must be explicitly called

 returnValue(tx, itemType, kioskArg, item, promise);